NikhilPandeyOfficial/Face-analyser-generator/Readme.md

         ├──image1.jpg
         └──image2.jpg
 ```
-All the other neccesary changes are mentiones inside the code, wherever needed.
+All the other neccesary changes are mentioned inside the code, wherever needed.